A study of Tate homology via the approximation theory with applications to the depth formula: Preliminary definitions and properties

-In passing, we will show that $\tate_{*}^{\mathcal{G}_C}(M,N)$, as defined in \ref{TTS}, is independent of the choice of the acyclic complex $T$.
-It is worth noting, for this property, we need the condition that $N\in\ac$.
-We start with a result from \cite{TW} which we will use later.
+We finish this section by proving in Proposition \ref{ppcc} that the Tor modules $\tate_{*}^{\mathcal{G}_C}(M,N)$, defined as in \ref{TTS}, are independent of the choice of the acyclic complex $T$.
+It is worth noting, for this property, we need to assume $N\in\ac$.
+We proceed and record a result from \cite{TW} which will be used later.
+In passing, we recall that $C$-injective $R$-modules are not necessarily finitely generated; see \ref{CP}.

 \begin{chunk} (\cite[2.3(b)]{TW}) Assume $M\in\ac$.
 Then there exists an exact sequence $0\to M\to X\to Y\to 0$, where $X$ is an $C$-injective module and $Y\in\ac$. \pushQED{ } \qedhere \popQED \end{chunk}